 You see, thinking is the vital pillar here.
 The more the better.
 Also, it is very contradictory.
 That is because, one might not think at all about all that is being processed, and still lead a very happy and peaceful life.
-On the other hand, when one gets deep into these things, they tend to get trapped in its complications and vastness, and that marks the beginning of all the trouble.
+On the other hand, when one gets deep into these things, they tend to get trsapped in its complications and vastness, and that marks the beginning of all the trouble.
 As truly quoted by Socrates – “The only true wisdom is in knowing you know nothing”.
 But those are the extreme cases of fanatics and rabid approach towards reasoning.
 Such type of behavior poses problems in any field of study and not just philosophy.
-And, we got deviated from our topic (happens quite often with me).

 So earlier, when I didn’t know much as to what philosophy was all about, I used to think that it is just about expressing your views on something.
 To me, it was like to have a viewpoint, be it entirely different from what the world has.
 But, as a matter of fact, philosophy is a vast ocean of rational investigation of truths and principles.
 Based on which, one draws conclusions on being, knowledge, and conduct.
 Now again, if you noticed, we are back on the point that this study is driven by rationality.
 Whatever one thinks, holds some sense, and they have proper investigations done for it.
-So basically, it is human science; therefore it’s placed in the humanities department justified.
+So basically, it is human science; therefore this justifies its place in the humanities department.

-The word philosophy in itself is quite intriguing, as it is derived from Greek word philosophy, which means ‘love of wisdom’.
+The word philosophy in itself is quite intriguing, the Greek word philosophy, from which we derive the word means ‘love of wisdom’.
 No one could ever think of a better title than it already has, could they?
 It is believed to be named as by Pythagoras, who did not accept the system of government and education in Samos, where he was from.
 He moved to Croton to build his own cult where his followers would strictly follow his rules.
 He is still one of the most famous philosophers and mathematician; we all know Pythagoras’s Theorem, don’t we?
 He was also an inspiration for Plato, another great philosopher.

-I think the most appealing part about philosophy is that you are not bound by any rules.
-Obviously, you cannot change the history, but the present and the future is in your hands.
+I think the most appealing part about philosophy is that no rules bind you.
+Obviously, you cannot change history, but the present and the future is in your hands.
 You are the master of your mind and destiny.
 You are the conqueror of your dreams.
-The best thing that is taught by all of these philosophers is that you don’t have to be stereotypical to fit in, you don’t have to follow the norms if they are not what you believe in.
+The best thing all of these philosophers teach is that you don’t have to be stereotypical to fit in, you don’t have to follow the norms if they are not what you believe in.
 You are the only one of your kind and you should be able to express yourself against all odds.

 So good luck peeps being you, choosing your dreams and turning them into reality.